-1. Remove the cover plate that protects the CPU#1 socket: press the load lever to release the load plate, which covers the CPU socket, from its locked position.
+1. Remove the cover plate that protects the CPU#1 socket.
+Lift the lever on the socket until it points straight up.
+With the lever raised, lift open the processor retention plate.

 Figure 3-2.
 Removing the Processor Cover Plate